Pros and Cons of YouTube: A Complete 2026 Guide (Viewers, Creators & Businesses)

 5. Shorts and the Vertical Video Boom

 YouTube successfully pivoted to vertical video to compete with TikTok.
-YouTube Shorts now has over 2 billion monthly active users, placing it ahead of TikTok (1.59B) and Instagram Reels (1.8B) in raw user numbers (Loopexdigital, 2026).
+YouTube Shorts now averages over 70 billion daily views (YouTube, 2024), putting short-form reach on par with TikTok and Instagram Reels.
 This provides a massive new avenue for creators to find rapid growth through short-form content.

 The very features that make YouTube a viewer's paradise create significant friction for professional and commercial use.
-Here are the downsides you need to weigh.
+Here are the disadvantages, limitations, and drawbacks you need to weigh.

 6. Ad Overload and Lack of Control